Every digital artist needs some kind of graphical tablet and drawing software. For most of us, that will be a Wacom

 Since most of us started using paper and pencils, we would like to have the same kind of experience using Photoshop and a tablet.
-Here are some top tips by Wacom itself to properly configure your tablet and Photoshop brush settings.
+Here are some top tips by Wacom itself that will help answer the question: how to set up my wacom tablet for Photoshop?

 Programming Your Wacom Tablet Pen

 After installing all the drivers needed for your tablet and installing Photoshop, open your Wacom tablet settings in the system preferences menu.
 It should look similar to the image below.
 For now, you can ignore all the other settings and just look at the pen itself.

 As you probably noticed already, a standard Wacom tablet comes with a pen that has a forward and backward button that can both be programmed.
 Feel free to modify these two buttons to the two actions you use the most, to save yourself time.

 Since you will be using the right click quite often, it’s best to keep it as one of the buttons.
 To get the most out of the Wacom settings, we recommend programming the other button as the undo button.
 Such that every time you make a small mistake in Photoshop, you don’t need to go to edit and click undo manually.
 Instead, you can just hit the second button on your Wacom pen.

 To do this, click on the button and select keystroke.
 Clear whatever is already saved there and replace it by hitting option, command, and z on your keyboard.
 Save it and you are ready to go!